CVE-2025-10703: CWE-94 Improper Control of Generation of Code ('Code Injection') in Progress DataDirect Connect for JDBC for Amazon Redshift

 Technical Analysis

-CVE-2025-10703 is a CWE-94 Improper Control of Generation of Code vulnerability found in Progress DataDirect Connect for JDBC drivers, including those for Amazon Redshift, Apache Cassandra, Hive, and many others.
-The root cause is the SpyAttribute connection option, which allows specifying a log file path where the JDBC driver writes its log information.
-If an application permits end users to control this option, an attacker can inject arbitrary JavaScript code into the log file.
-When the log file is placed in a location and with an extension that the application server treats as a web resource, the malicious script can be served to clients and executed in their browsers.
-This effectively enables remote code execution via log poisoning and subsequent script execution.
-The vulnerability affects a wide range of DataDirect JDBC drivers and related products, with fixes released in versions following those listed as vulnerable.
-The CVSS 4.0 score is 8.6 (high), reflecting network attack vector, low attack complexity, no user interaction, and significant impacts on confidentiality, integrity, and availability.
-Exploitation does not require authentication but does require the ability to influence the SpyAttributes connection option, which may be exposed in some application configurations.
-No known exploits are currently reported in the wild, but the broad product impact and ease of exploitation make this a critical issue to address.
+CVE-2025-10703 is a CWE-94 Improper Control of Generation of Code vulnerability impacting Progress DataDirect Connect for JDBC drivers, including those for Amazon Redshift, Apache Cassandra, Hive, Impala, SparkSQL, and many others.
+The vulnerability stems from the SpyAttribute connection option's log=(file) parameter, which allows specifying an arbitrary file path for logging.
+If an application permits end users to set this option, an attacker can inject JavaScript code into the log file.
+When the log file is placed in a web-accessible directory with an executable extension, the application server may serve this file as a resource, causing the injected JavaScript to execute in the context of the server or client browsers.
+This leads to remote code execution or cross-site scripting attacks depending on the environment.
+The vulnerability affects numerous versions of DataDirect Connect for JDBC drivers up to specific fixed versions, with patches available in later releases.
+The attack vector requires no authentication or user interaction but does require the ability to influence the SpyAttributes connection option, which may be possible in multi-tenant or poorly secured environments.
+The vulnerability's CVSS 4.0 score is 8.6 (high), reflecting its network attack vector, low attack complexity, no required privileges or user interaction, and high impact on confidentiality, integrity, and availability.
+No known exploits are currently reported in the wild, but the broad product impact and ease of exploitation make it a critical concern for organizations relying on these drivers for database connectivity and data integration.

 Potential Impact